wpeterman/ResistanceGA/README.md

 library(devtools) # Loads devtools

 devtools::install_github("wpeterman/ResistanceGA", build_vignettes = TRUE) # Download package

 library(ResistanceGA) # Installs package and the other required packages needed
 ```
-Once the package is installed, you can further explore the functions by opening the HTML 'Vignette' using the code below, or you can view the vignette directly [**here**](https://www.dropbox.com/s/2z9e8je1n129c8n/ResistanceGA.pdf?raw=1 "Vignette")
+Once the package is installed, you can further explore the functions by opening the HTML 'Vignette' using the code below, or you can view the vignette directly [**here**](https://www.dropbox.com/s/ugsb5t84il88lrh/ResistanceGA.pdf?dl=0 "Vignette")
 ```
-vignette('ResistanceGA')  # Opens tutorial in web browser
+vignette('ResistanceGA')  # Opens PDF
 ```
 *****